Target Iran - Military Options

 With Washington accusing Iran of harboring al-Qaida terrorists and developing nuclear weapons, Bush administration officials appear to be making a case for what could be a more aggressive approach toward Tehran's Islamic rulers.
 Defense Secretary Donald Rumsfeld has all but accused Iran of becoming a new haven for al-Qaida following the May 12th suicide bombings in the Saudi capital, Riyadh, that left eight Americans among the dead.
 "There's no question but that there have been and there are today senior al-Qaida leaders in Iran and they are busy."
 He threatened action against Iran if its alleged attempts to influence politics in neighboring Iraq do not stop.
 "Indeed, Iran should be on notice that efforts to try to remake Iraq in Iran's image would be aggressively put down.

-Iran says its nuclear program is for peaceful purposes.
+Iran said its nuclear program is for peaceful purposes.
 It also denies providing a safe haven to terrorists and has arrested or handed over al-Qaida members in the past.
 Still, on-going US-Iranian contacts and years of trying to encourage reform-minded, pro-democratic elements within the country have produced few signs Iran is ready to moderate its behavior and move away from being a rogue nation.

 Nearly a quarter century after the Islamic revolution, the Iranian government still considers the United States an enemy, even though many ordinary Iranians now favor better relations with America.
 There are no easy solutions to Iran.
 On the one hand, there's a policy of appealing to the Iranian people over the government.
 Yet on the other hand, there are sort of negotiations with government representatives on a variety of issues so in that particular sense, there is sort of a confusion.